 This setting will benefit not only your wallet but also your system.
 Your system works hard during the winter to keep your house warm.
 It is important not to overwork your system.
 If you keep your system at a higher temperature, it will have to work overtime to keep up with that warmer setting; this can create unwanted issues that may need repairs or maintenance to remedy.

 One of the most important things to do before the winter is getting a tune-up or inspection of your system.
 We want to ensure you are well prepared for your winter.

 In the winter, the most comfortable setting you can set your thermostat is anywhere from 70-73 degrees.
 This setting will provide you with a warm home while also not overworking your system—anything above 73 degrees to be set with moderation.

 One thing that will help save you money is having a smart thermostat or setting a schedule on your machine.
 During the day, by opening your blinds and curtains, you can let in the natural heat from the sun.
 While you’re sleeping or away from your home, setting your thermostat lower will save you and your HVAC system, as previously mentioned.

 Along with getting your Baton Rouge tune-up with us, there are a few other things you can do to prepare for the winter.
 Make sure you have enough blankets and sweaters to keep you warm on colder days.
 If you are going to use a space heater, keep an eye on it and not use it for long periods.
 Another great way to ensure a warm winter is to check for any drafts in your home.

 One of the best ways to prepare for winter is by giving us a call.
-Let Southern Air Heating and Cooling be your key to a comfortable winter.
+Let Southern Air Heating, Cooling & Plumbing be your key to a comfortable winter.
 We are here to help you with anything you may need, not just in the winter but all year long.

 Contact us to schedule your Baton Rouge tune-up!